What are heavy metals?

 Heavy metals can cause or worsen a number of skin problems, including:

-• Allergic reactions: Some metals, such as nickel, can cause allergic skin reactions in sensitive individuals.
+- Allergic reactions: Some metals, such as nickel, can trigger allergic skin reactions in sensitive individuals.

-• Dermatitis: Exposure to heavy metals can cause inflammatory skin conditions such as dermatitis.
+- Dermatitis: Exposure to heavy metals can cause inflammatory skin diseases such as dermatitis.

-• Accelerated skin aging: Heavy metals can promote the production of free radicals that break down collagen and thus lead to premature skin aging.
+- Accelerated skin aging: Heavy metals can promote the production of free radicals, which break down collagen and thus lead to premature skin aging.

-• Hyperpigmentation: Certain metals can cause increased pigmentation of the skin, known as melasma or "age spots."
+- Hyperpigmentation: Certain metals can lead to increased pigmentation of the skin, known as melasma or "age spots".

 Removal of heavy metals from the skin